SCHEDULE FOR DIVING IN BERMUDA

 HOME

-Testimonial Judy Testimonial from Well Traveled Travel VP
+Testimonial for shore excursion Testimonial from Well Traveled Travel VP

 This compares to swimming with the stingrays in Grand Cayman and helicoptering and landing on the glaciers in Alaska.
 Forget the snorkeling trip.
 When in Bermuda the Hartley Undersea Walk is something you should not miss!!